 It can be hard to live in the present moment when suffering from pain.
-During this step of ACT, the patient works at remaining present in the “now,” instead of replaying the events of the past that may be filled with regret, such as the incident that caused the pain, or worrying about future possibilities and feeling anxiety about how a forthcoming activity could exacerbate pain.
+During this step of ACT, the patient tries to remain present, instead of replaying past events or worrying about future possibilities.
 The patient begins to actively focus on experiences as they are occurring in the moment, in real time, developing an awareness of when his or her focus begins to drift into the past or future and then consciously shifting attention to the present moment.

 Exercise: Using Your Senses to Connect with Your Environment

-When you are trying to be mindful of the present, it can help to use your senses to focus in on your surroundings.
-Take a deep breath and try to relax your body and focus on your breathing.
+When you are trying to be mindful of the present moment, it can help to use your senses to focus in on your surroundings.
+Take a deep breath and try to focus on your breathing.
 Look in front of you and identify three objects in your line of sight.
 For example, perhaps you see a tree out your window or a framed photograph nearby.
 Now take another deep breath and relax and pay attention to the sounds in your environment.
 Can you hear three different sounds if you really focus your attention?
-Perhaps you can hear birds chirping outside or the sounds of traffic.
+Perhaps you can hear birds chirping or the sounds of traffic.
 Take another deep breath and relax and see if you can feel three different things in or near your body.
 For example, is the carpet below your feet soft?
 Or do you notice an itch on your leg?
-When you perform this exercise, it forces you into the present moment as you pay attention to exactly what is around you in your environment.
+When you perform this exercise, it forces you into the present moment as you pay attention to what lies directly before you.

 Self as Context

-Mindfulness is an extremely important practice to the core process of ACT.
-It helps establish a sense of self that is greater than one’s thoughts, feelings, body and other private events.
+Mindfulness is an extremely important, core practice in ACT.
+It helps establish a sense of self that is greater than one’s thoughts, feelings, body and other private entities.
 Adopting this point of view also helps with cognitive defusion and enables patients to detach from their own thoughts without being overly influenced by them.
 Mindfulness exercises can help reduce “pain mindscripts.”
 For example, I can’t work because of my pain, Any form of exercise will exacerbate my pain, or My pain has to be my priority above all else.
-When patients learn the “observer self” perspective—as someone who is separate from his or her thoughts—then they can begin to release the mindscripts that are holding them back from the behavior changes that align with their values.
+When patients learn the “observer self” perspective, as someone who is separate from his or her thoughts, then they can begin to release the mindscripts that are holding them back.
 Notice your patient’s pain mindscripts so that they can learn to consciously let go of them.

-During this part of ACT, patients can learn to eliminate the labels and self-judgments they have created that are not helpful.
-The following brief exercise which can help patients to develop their observer skills.
+During this part of ACT, patients can learn to release the labels and self-judgments they have created that are not helpful.
+The following brief exercise can help patients to develop their observer skills.

 Exercise: Becoming an Observer Self